-Lighting is an important element of interior design, but the dramatic impact it can have can often times be overlooked.
-Lighting has the ability to set the mood of a room, affect the way colors are perceived, and can be used to highlight architectural features of a room or artwork.
+Lighting is an important element of interior design, but the dramatic impact it can have can oftentimes be overlooked.
+It has the ability to set the mood of a room, affect the way colors are perceived and can be used to highlight architectural features of a room or artwork.
 A room can dramatically change just by how the lighting is featured, installed, and angled.

 Accent lighting is used to direct attention to a specific area of a room, highlight an architectural design element or artwork, or add style and drama to the room.
-Examples of accent lighting include track lighting designed to highlight artwork or a spotlight on a stone fireplace or mantle.
+Examples include track lighting designed to highlight artwork or a spotlight on a stone fireplace or mantle.
 It could be used in domed or coffered ceilings and inside display cabinetry.

 Advances in LED technology has changed how lighting is incorporated into a room.
 LED offers many advantages to traditional incandescent including reduced power consumption and decreased heat output.
 This can simply mean savings in your pocketbook, but it can also mean you can add additional lighting to a room without the concerns of running up your electric bill or causing too much heat to be produced.

-However, LED also has advantages when it comes to the bulb designs and new categories of products that allow for new types of lighting installations and artistic expression.
+However, LED also has advantages when it comes to the bulb designs and new categories of products that allow for new types of installations and artistic expression.
 One of these new products is LED tape lighting.
 LED tape light is essentially what it sounds like, it comes in various lengths of “tape” that can be cut to size and is generally installed simply by using a sticky backing.

 LED technology also brings the ability to change the light’s color with the press of a button.
 The power to instantly change the mood of the room is at your fingertip.
 A dining room may be warm and sophisticated for a romantic dinner one night to an array of colors for a party, the next.

 The power to make a statement through lighting has never been greater.
 However, with more choices comes with more planning to achieve the look you want.
-Think about how the space will be used as this will direct your lighting plan.
+Think about how space will be used as this will direct your plan.
 For most spaces, start with ambient lighting to ensure the space has enough general lighting and then move onto accent and task lighting for specific areas.